 Misalignment in the spine can result in several possible outcomes, including interruption in the signals between the brain and body, further leading to vertigo, irregular equilibrium, loss of balance, and dizziness.
 People living with vertigo are all too familiar with these symptoms.
 Correction of the neck misalignment or assessment of the upper cervical vertebrae could result in relief of the symptoms and healing of the body.

 The good news is there is dedicated care for this area of the spine.
 Upper cervical chiropractors are continuously successful in resolving various vertigo symptoms with their unique and gentle therapy.
 One thing often reported among vertigo patients is their history of head or neck trauma.
 It can be due to several circumstances like a sports collision, car accident, or a simple trip and fall.
 Any of these can result in poorly aligned upper vertebrae.
-Even a slight adjustment of the C1 vertebra can bring far-reaching improvements and relief.
+Therefore, even a slight adjustment of the C1 vertebra can bring far-reaching improvements and relief.

 Upper cervical chiropractors understand that a previous injury could bring about vertigo symptoms, so they get a detailed history from each patient, including past injuries, regardless of whether the injuries were mild or severe.
 They ask patients to undergo examinations and other procedures to correct and adjust even the smallest misalignment of the spine.
-Every adjustment is unique for every individual.
+Then, every adjustment is unique for every individual.
 Once the body responds to the correction, the healing of tissues and the restoration of the functions of the inner ear and brainstem follow.

 Many patients who have received upper cervical chiropractic care see long-lasting results and have restored their healthy life, free of anxiety about vertigo episodes.
 To learn more about this unique form of care, contact a practitioner near your city.